In my family, Thanksgiving meant turkey. Christmas meant smoked ham.

 My Mom always cut the remaining ham off the bone then kept the bone for bean soup, ham and string beans or this ham loaf for supper one evening down the road.
 As she carved the pieces of meat from the bone, my Pappy would miraculously appear at her side “to see if she needed any help”.
 Try as he might to hide his true intentions, we all knew he was checking to see how much ham he’d be able to enjoy in the coming days.

-Ham loaf is a PA thing – and is prolific in some areas across the state where you can find already mixed ground ham and pork for you to use.
-Many stores and shops even sell ready mixed ham loaf — just take home and bake!
+Ham loaf is a “Pennsylvania thing”, and is prolific in some areas across the state where you can find already mixed ground ham and pork for you to use.

-This ham loaf is one of my favorite ways to use leftover ham.
-Ham loaf does require ground ham, but meat grinders are not a staple in every kitchen.
+Ham loaf is one of my favorite ways to use leftover ham.
+The recipe does require ground ham, but meat grinders are not a staple in every kitchen.
 I have a grinder attachment for my Kitchen Aid stand mixer and love it.

-For those without that indulgence in their arsenal, a food processor will do or hand grinder, but a food processor will be chopping the meat instead of grinding it, so the loaf may have a coarser texture than one made with ground ham.
+For those without that indulgence in their arsenal, a food processor or a good old hand grinder will do, but a food processor will be chopping the meat instead of grinding it, so the loaf may have a coarser texture than one made with ground ham.
 Some butcher shops stock ground ham, and others will grind some for you on request.

 Leftover ham loaf makes a yummy sandwich (ham loaf on rye with yellow mustard comes to mind…) giving left over regular meatloaf a run for its money.
 The glaze for the ham loaf is the crowning glory.
 Some are just brown sugar based, but my favorite is one that includes pineapple which you will find in this recipe.
 Unbaked ham loaf freezes well.
 Glaze when it is time to bake.
 I like more ham than pork in my loaf, but equal parts works just as well.